dakhnod/BLEnky/README.md

 ## Configuration protocol

-Input and output pins can be configured without reprogramming the device by sending a configuration packet to `9c100001-5cf1-8fa7-1549-01fdc1d171dc`.
+Input and output pins can be configured without reprogramming the device by sending a configuration packet to the characteristic with the UUID  `9c100001-5cf1-8fa7-1549-01fdc1d171dc`.
 This packet is constructed of four bits per pin, aka two pins per byte.

 The leftmost bit per pin decides whether the pin is an output or an input: